rogue707Dev/django-gdaps/README.md

 INSTALLED_APPS = [
     # ... standard Django apps and GDAPS
     "gdaps",
+    # if you want frontend support, add:
+    "gdaps.frontend"
+    # ...
 ]
 ```
+For further frontend specific instructions, see [Frontend support](#frontend-support).

 The configuration of GDAPS is bundled in one variable: